ad1729/ad1729.github.io/README.md

 -   Run `quarto preview` in the terminal, or click the Render button and see the post in the Viewer pane within RStudio.
 Same works for VS Code.

 -   When satisfied with the result, send `Ctrl+C` to the terminal to cancel `quarto preview`

+    -   For previewing how a page would look on mobile, press \`Ctrl + Shift + I\` to access developer tools and click the mobile icon (same on Chrome and Firefox).
+Ideally nothing should be overflowing the page and creating lots of unnecessary whitespace on the page.

 -   For converting the final ipynb file, this command should be run from the terminal